Difficult Bible Quiz about the Physical Bible

 Circumcision was and is a mandatory Jewish ritual performed when a boy is 8 days old.

-It is called the brit milah or bris and is performed by a mohel, who is a trained surgeon in circumcision.
+It is called the brit milah, or bris, and is performed by a mohel, who is a trained surgeon in circumcisions.

 Circumcision symbolizes the covenant between God and Abraham.

-Moses had neglected to circumcise his son, and God wanted to kill him for the lack of circumcision.
+Moses had neglected to circumcise his son, and God wanted to kill Moses for the lack of circumcision.

 His wife, Zipporah, took immediate action to save Moses' life by using a flint knife to circumcise the boy and throwing the skin at Moses' feet.